 The Community Development Department provides the completed application form and the application fee for reasonable accommodation requests.
 The Community Development Department Director considers the application for a minor reasonable accommodation and issues a written determination within 30 days of the date of receipt of a completed application and may either grant the accommodation request with or without nondiscriminatory conditions of approval; may deny the request; or may refer the matter to the Planning Commission, which will render a decision on the application in the same manner.
 If the application is for a major reasonable accommodation, the Planning Commission considers the application in the same manner as described above.
 The request is required to be approved if the specified findings are met.
-Program 13 of the Housing Element includes an objective to clarify the difference between a minor and a major accommodation to ensure transparency in the process.
+Program 13 of the Housing Element includes a commitment to remove the major reasonable accommodation process to simplify the procedure and increase housing opportunity for persons with disabilities.